Code-Institute-Submissions/my-first-milestone-project-3/README.md

         -   The two main colour used is grey in order to provide a neutral contrast to the colour images and to highlight different sections of the website.

     -   #### Typography
-        -   The Exo font is the main font used throughout the whole website with Sans Serif as the fallback font in case the Exo font isn't being imported into the site correctly.
-Eo is used in the main sections, as whilst it is clin and crisp, its curved edges make it less formal and more engaging to the user.
+        -   The Exo font is the main font used throughout the whole website.
+Exo is used in the main sections, as whilst it is clean and crisp, its curved edges make it less formal and more engaging to the user.
 The Roboto font is used in the footer section.
-Roboto is used in this section as it is a clean and crisp font, more direct and business-like in style as a user is searching for specific information in this section.
+Roboto is used in this section as it is a clean and crisp font, but with a more direct and business-like in style as a user is searching for specific information in this section.
+If the Exo and Roboto fonts do not feed through, the fall back option is sans-serif.

 -   ### Wireframes

     -   The site consists of three pages;